privatenumber/link/README.md

 	<summary>Here's an example</summary>
 	<br>

 In a production environment, `npm install` detects common dependencies and installs only one instance of a shared dependency.
-However, when using a symbolic link to the package directory, the linked package pulls in its own copy from development.
+However, when there's a symbolic link to the development directory of a dependency, separate copies of those dependencies are resolved from the development `node_modules`.

-Consider an example where there's an _App A_ with a dependency on _Package B_, and they both depend on _Library C_:
+Let's say there's an _App A_ with a dependency on _Package B_, and they both depend on _Library C_:

 - Production environment